-Oceanography also known as oceanology, is the study of the physical and biological aspects of the ocean.
+Oceanography also known as oceanology, It is the study of the physical and biological aspects of the ocean.
 It is an Earth science, which covers a wide range of topics, including ecosystem dynamics and ocean currents, waves, and geophysical fluid dynamics, plate tectonics and the geology of the sea floor and fluxes of various chemical substances and physical properties within the ocean and across its boundaries.
-These diverse topics reflect multiple disciplines that oceanographers blend to further knowledge of the world ocean and understanding of processes withinastronomy, biology, chemistry, climatology, geography, geology, hydrology, meteorologyand physics.
-Paleoceanography studies the history of the oceans in the geologic past.
+These diverse topics reflect multiple disciplines that oceanographers blend to further knowledge of the world ocean and understanding of process of biology, chemistry, climatology, geography, geology, hydrology, meteorology and physics.

 Branches of Oceanography

 The study of oceanology is divided into four branches:

 - Biological Oceanography or Marine Biology: It investigates the ecology of marine organisms in the context of the physical, chemical and geological characteristics of their ocean environment and the biology of individual marine organisms.